 To many Serbians, May 25 will forever be known first as the birthday of Josip Broz Tito, the longtime communist leader of socialist Yugoslavia, which Serbia was part of until 1992.
 To Ralph van der Zijden, May 25 is also the anniversary of a business venture that turns memories of a communist past into capitalist profit, drawing global tourists.

-Three years ago, the Dutchman — who lives in Belgrade — launched Yugotour, a guided trip through remains of Tito’s era in Yugos, the poorly designed and cheap automobiles that became a symbol of socialist Yugoslavia.
-Today, the firm is one of a number of emerging Serbian companies tapping the rising interest of international travelers in post-communist Eastern and Central Europe.
+In 2015, the Dutchman — who lives in Belgrade — launched Yugotour, a guided trip through remains of Tito’s era in Yugos, the poorly designed and cheap automobiles that became a symbol of socialist Yugoslavia.
+Three years later, the firm is among a number of emerging Serbian companies tapping the rising interest of international travelers in post-communist Eastern and Central Europe.

 Serbia’s own romance with the past began soon after the breakup of what was formally known as the Socialist Federal Republic of Yugoslavia in 1992, and it carries shades of Ostalgie, Germany’s similarly complex affair with aspects of life in its former east.
 But unlike East Germany, Serbia suffered wars, divisions and secessions after the end of communism, and took its current political form only in 2008, after Kosovo separated.
 Now, as it settles into its new identity, Serbia is increasingly using its nostalgia of a bygone era to lure the outside world.